Skip to content

 8 cores (nf-core default)2,972s501s5.93×

-On AWS at $0.05/vCPU-hour, trimming 84M PE reads at the nf-core default costs roughly $0.041 with TG vs $0.007 with Oxidized — a 5.9× saving per sample.
-Across a 1000-sample cohort that scales to **$41 with TG vs ~$7 with Oxidized**, with proportional savings in carbon footprint and shared-cluster CPU-hour pressure.
+On AWS at ~0.05/vCPUhour,trimming84MPEreadsatthenfcoredefaultcostsroughly0.05/vCPU-hour, trimming 84M PE reads at the nf-core default costs roughly **0.041 with TG** vs 0.007 with the Rust v2 build** — a 5.9× saving per sample.
+Across a 1000-sample cohort that scales to **\~41 with TG vs ~$7 with Rust v2, with proportional savings in carbon footprint and shared-cluster CPU-hour pressure.

-The Oxidized output gzip level is set to 1 (fastest) by default — this is what the headline numbers above measure.
-The trade is that output .fq.gz files are roughly 75% larger than gzip-level-6 output (the Perl/gzip(1) default).
-Decompressed bytes are byte-identical regardless of level — gzip levels 1 and 6 are both lossless; only the framing differs.
+The default output gzip level is 1 (fastest), this is what the headline numbers above measure.
+The trade is that output .fq.gz files are roughly 75% larger than gzip-level-6 output (the older Perl/gzip(1) default).
+Decompressed bytes are byte-identical regardless of level — all gzip levels are lossless; only the framing differs.

 • Timing: All wall time and CPU time measured via hyperfine --warmup 1 --runs 10 per condition.
 CPU time = user + system, summed across all OS threads.